GetJOMO/slate/source/index.html.md

 }
 ```

-This endpoint updates an Event for the currently logged in user.
+Description: This endpoint updates an Event for the event host by passing
+ALL of the Event's attributes, including the ones that aren't being updated

 ### HTTP Request